US home sales rise, boosted by lower mortgage rates

 RATE CUT

-After raising rates in December, the Fed later signaled it was done with the tightening, and by July the central bank switched gears completely, cutting rates for the first time since 2008 in a bid to keep a global downturn from causing a U.S. recession.
+After raising rates in December, the Fed later signalled it was done with the tightening, and by July the central bank switched gears completely, cutting rates for the first time since 2008 in a bid to keep a global downturn from causing a US recession.

-The rate cut came despite the U.S. unemployment rate being at its lowest level in nearly 50 years.
-The Labor Department reported on Wednesday that the overall level of employment was 0.3per cent lower in March, or 501,000 fewer jobs, than previously estimated.
+The rate cut came despite the US unemployment rate being at its lowest level in nearly 50 years.
+The Labour Department reported on Wednesday that the overall level of employment was 0.3 per cent lower in March, or 501,000 fewer jobs, than previously estimated.

-This preliminary estimate will be refined and incorporated early next year into the Labor Department's estimates for job gains through 2019, which have been robust although on average slower than in 2018.
+This preliminary estimate will be refined and incorporated early next year into the Labour Department's estimates for job gains through 2019, which have been robust although on average slower than in 2018.

 Last month, existing home sales rose across the country except for the Northeast, the NAR said.